A Good Man Goes to War: Filming and effects

 "A Good Man Goes to War" began shooting in mid-January 2011.
 The various sets seen at the beginning of the episode were challenging for the production team.
 A Cardiff alleyway was dressed to look like a Victorian street for a brief introduction scene with Vastra, while a hotel bar in Cardiff was used for Dorium's nightclub.
-Demon's Run was filmed in a military base and hangar in Cardiff.
+Demons Run was filmed in a military base and hangar in Cardiff.
 Steam was added to the set to give it a more spaceship-like feel.
 The army of clerics was made larger with visual effects.
 The set used for the chamber Amy was kept in was the same used as the Oval Office in "The Impossible Astronaut"/"Day of the Moon".
 Baby Melody Pond was played by twins, a common practice used in filming so that one twin can rest while the other is on set.
 The twins were three months old.
 Gillan and Darvill were both nervous about holding the infants, but they felt it added to their acting.
 Gillan stated the episode showed a different side of Amy and thought female viewers would sympathise with her.

 The Headless Monks were played by stuntmen, and so the actors were free to improvise on their choreography when fighting them.
 For the scene in which the hoods of the Headless Monks are pulled back, a shoulderpiece was created for actors who were shorter than the ones who normally portrayed the monks.
 Dan Starkey, who plays the Sontaran Commander Strax, previously appeared as Sontarans in "The Sontaran Stratagem" / "The Poison Sky" (2008) and "The End of Time" (2010).
-Neve McIntosh, who played the Silurian Warrior Vastra, previously played the sisters Alaya and Restac in "The Hungry Earth" / "Cold Blood" (2010).
+Neve McIntosh, who played the 19th-century crimefighter Silurian named Madame Vastra, previously played the sisters Alaya and Restac in "The Hungry Earth" / "Cold Blood" (2010).
 Both Starkey and McIntosh underwent extensive make-up and prosthetics for their characters.